 - Utilize old wood pallets as much as possible.
 Reusing old palettes can add a dash of creativity indoors too.

 - See if you can connect your skoolie to an RV or marine electrical product to save money on electrical installation.
-You can save money on the inverter if you can install a solar system on the long roof to power the skoolie.
+You can save money on the inverter if you can install a solar system on the long roof to power it.

 Can I buy a skoolie?

 Traveling to splendid locations around the country is a thing of fantasy.
 But getting a skoolie might help you explore it in reality.
-Converting old school busses into skoolies is a DIY project that could take you some years before you can finally shift yourself into your new mobile home and drive around.
-If you have an urgency, various online forums allow you to purchase “ready to move in” skoolies.
-These purchase-ready skoolies start from US$35,000 onward.
+Converting an old school bus is a DIY project that could take you some years before you can finally shift yourself into your new mobile home and drive around.
+If you have an urgency, various online forums allow you to purchase “ready to move in” vehicles.
+These purchase-ready vehicles start from US$35,000 onward.

-Fulfil the wanderlust you that has always driven you.
+Fulfill the wanderlust that has always driven you.
 Start your skoolie hunt today!